seanmcquaid/seanmcquaid/README.md

 ### Hello there, welcome to my GitHub! 👋

-🛠 I'm currently working with: ReactJS + Redux Observable
+🛠 I'm currently working with: Performance Optimization with React!

 📫  How to reach me: Email